 A combination of benzoyl peroxide and clindamycin topical gels should be introduced if inflammatory papules or pustules are present.
 Patients with severe inflammation may require oral antibiotics.

-A topical retinoid or the combination of retinoid product with hydroquinone should be used at night as this can be helpful, most especially postinflammatory hyperpigmentation cases.
+A topical retinoid or the combination of the retinoid products with hydroquinone should be used at night as this can be helpful, most especially postinflammatory hyperpigmentation cases.
 It is safe to note that caution is needed when prescribing retinoid for patients with darker skin, as they are prone to irritation from these products which may lead to postinflammatory pigmentary alteration.
-Always remind patients who uses topical retinoids to avoid drying products, such as toners.
+Always remind patients who use topical retinoids to avoid drying products, such as toners.

 Using single blade razors, electric clippers, and even depilatories can help though, that is for those who do not want a full beard, maybe due to personal or professional reasons.